Turbulent Nature of the Quasicontinuous Exhaust Regime for Fusion Plasmas

 Here we address the challenge with the two-fluid electromagnetic turbulence code \texttt{GRILLIX} \cite{stegmeir2019global,zhang2024magnetic,zhang2025dynamical,zholobenko2024tokamak,zholobenkoFast}, well suited for the highly collisional QCE regime.
-The code adopts a locally field-aligned method \cite{stegmeirFieldLineMap2016, stegmeirAdvancesFluxcoordinateIndependent2017} to maintain turbulence-relevant resolution across the separatrix and X-point \cite{stegmeirAnalysisLocallyalignedNonaligned2023}.
-Turbulence is treated in a full-$f$ formulation, such that the background and fluctuating components of density and temperatures evolve together.
-Our simulation employs the magnetic equilibrium of full-size ASDEX Upgrade (AUG) discharge \#36165 in the QCE phase \cite{faitsch2021broadening} and reproduces the experimentally observed QCM and SOL blobs.
-Fig.~\ref{fig:snaps} illustrates this with density fluctuations $\tilde{n}=n-\bar{n}$ (the bar denotes a toroidal and time average over the saturated state).
-The left panel shows a poloidal cross-section of the computational domain, which includes the separatrix (dashed) and a secondary separatrix (dotted), yielding four parallel boundary regions treated with volume penalization \cite{stegmeir2019global, stegmeirAnalysisLocallyalignedNonaligned2023}.
+The code adopts a locally field-aligned method \cite{stegmeirFieldLineMap2016, stegmeirAdvancesFluxcoordinateIndependent2017} to maintain turbulence-relevant resolution across the separatrix and X-point \cite{stegmeirAnalysisLocallyalignedNonaligned2023}. {The background and fluctuating components of plasma quantities evolve together, and are fully incorporated into the evolution equations and physical coefficients.} Our simulation employs the magnetic equilibrium of ASDEX Upgrade (AUG) discharge \#36165 at {$6.1\si{s}$} in the QCE phase \cite{faitsch2021broadening} reproducing the experimentally observed QCM and SOL blobs.
+Fig.~\ref{fig:snaps} illustrates this with density fluctuations $\tilde{n}=n-\bar{n}$, {where the overbar denotes a toroidal and time average over the saturated phase, \mbox{$3.4$--$3.9~\si{ms}$}, used consistently throughout this study.} The left panel shows a poloidal cross-section of the simulation domain, which includes the separatrix (dashed) and a secondary separatrix (dotted), yielding four parallel boundary regions treated with volume penalization \cite{stegmeir2019global, stegmeirAnalysisLocallyalignedNonaligned2023}.
 The QCM is localized near the separatrix on the low-field side, displaying sinusoidal fluctuations and a coherent mode structure.
 At the outboard mid-plane (OMP), the poloidal wavenumber is $k_{\mathrm{pol}}\rho_{s}=0.033$, within the typical range of QCM measured in AUG \cite{kalis2023experimental}, where $\rho_{s}$ is the sound Larmor radius.